Do you need help with your university application? We got you!

 How does it work?

-You apply through the form below, and then we check whether you are eligible.
-If so, we’ll have a search through our database for a suitable mentor match for you.
-We base this on things like which course you want to study, the country you come from, and where you want to study.
+First, we will check if you’re eligible for our program.
+If so, we’ll have a search through our database to find a suitable mentor for you.
+We base this on things like which course you want to study, the country you come from, and your dream university.

 Time and communication

-Project Access mentors are asked to give five hours of their time to each of the applicants that they help.
+Project Access mentors are asked to give one hour a month of their time to each of the applicants that they help.
 All mentoring is done online.
-To make the most out of your mentor’s time we recommend that you use online calls to communicate, as this is a quicker way to relay information and advice than to write everything down, but this is up to you and your mentor to decide depending on both of your preferences at the start of the mentorship.
+To make the most out of your mentor’s time we recommend that you use online calls to communicate, as this is a quicker way to relay information and advice than to write everything down.

 When you are matched, your mentor is sent a set of modules to help guide your calls.
 These cover topics like personal statement writing, mock interviews, and test preparation.
 In the first call, you and your mentor will go through and decide which topics you are most interested in receiving help with.